-In fact, it’s safe to say that if dogs had their way in writing this article, they’d try and pull the wool over our eyes and say they can eat as many donuts as they like!
+It’s safe to say that if dogs had their way in writing this article, they’d try and pull the wool over our eyes and say they can eat as many donuts as they like!

 Luckily their loving owners are here to keep them on the straight and narrow though – donuts should be considered a very, very rare treat indeed.

-This isn’t just because of the sugar content, but also the way in which donuts are deep fried in oil.
+This isn’t just because of the sugar content, but also the way in which donuts are deep-fried in oil.

-While it does wonders for their flavour, it also means that they’re high in the kinds of fats that dogs just can’t help but find difficult to digest.
+While it does wonders for their flavor, it also means that they’re high in the kinds of fats that dogs just can’t help but find difficult to digest.
 It doesn’t take many donuts to lead to a pudgy pooch.

-This alone is bad enough, but it’s rare indeed that a donut would be served to anyone without some sort of coating of sugar or other flavouring, and that only adds to the complications for your pet.
+This alone is bad enough, but it’s rare indeed that a donut would be served to anyone without some sort of coating of sugar or other flavorings, and that only adds to the complications for your pet.

 So yes, while a dog can certainly eat a donut and enjoy it, he or she is not going to absorb any kind of nutrition or dietary value from doing so.
 And of course, unfortunately, the same applies to we human beings too!